 Palma is the capital of Mallorca and the location of the main airport.
 This charming city makes a great base for your time in Mallorca and is worth spending a few days exploring on its own.
 There are winding alleys, cafe-lined streets, striking plazas, a collection of galleries and museums, and a picturesque harbor.

-Near the marina is La Seu Cathedral, an imposing and majestic site to behold.
-After snapping your photos and walking further long the sea, head inland into the old town.
+Near the marina is La Seu Cathedral, an imposing and majestic sight to behold.
+After snapping your photos and walking further along the sea, head inland into the old town.
 You will want to get lost in these compact streets while popping into stores and discovering the best places to have a coffee.